compasjs/compas/docs/features/background-jobs.md

 Some specific options include:

-- `includeNames` / `excludeNames`: let this queue worker only pick up specific jobs.
+- `includedNames` / `excludedNames`: let this queue worker only pick up specific jobs.
   This allows you to scale queue workers independently.
 - `deleteJobOnCompletion`: by default, the queue keeps history of the processed jobs.
 For high-volume queues, it is generally considered more efficient to delete jobs on completion.
 If you want to keep a history of jobs for a few days, you can use `false` and instead use [`jobQueueCleanup`](#jobqueuecleanup).
 - `unsafeIngoreSorting`: Ignore priority and scheduled based sorting.
-This is useful in combination with `includeNames` to create a higher throughput queue, with no guarantees of the order in which jobs are picked up.
+This is useful in combination with `includedNames` to create a higher throughput queue, with no guarantees of the order in which jobs are picked up.

 ### queueWorkerAddJob